 Theoretically, it makes sense that in times of starvation, high triglycerides would block the leptin signal, driving people to need more food.
 But in our modern epidemic of metabolic syndrome and high triglyceride levels, this is causing leptin resistance and increasing the desire to eat even when overweight.

 High triglyceride levels usually correspond to lower HDL levels.
-This is part of what makes research on cardiovascular disease risk and triglycerides difficult — is it the low HDL or high triglycerides that cause the increase in risk? [ref – open access]
+Certainly, this is part of what makes research on cardiovascular disease risk and triglycerides difficult — is it the low HDL or high triglycerides that cause the increase in risk? [ref – open access]

 What is missing from this list is the rare mutations that cause hypertriglyceridemia.